safwanGazeli/vue-laravel-todolist/README.md

 # TODOLIST
-To run this application you have to clone this repo from instructor below:
+To run this application you have to clone this repo from instructions below:

 ### Clone: